 How is distilled water different from filtered water?

-The main difference between distilled water and filtered water is that there is some kind of process involved in producing distilled water, whereas with filtered water, as it name suggests, water simply goes through a non mechanical filtering process only.
+The goal of both 'filtering' and 'distilling water' is to produce water with fewer impurities.
+The main difference between distilled water and filtered water is that there is an active process involved in producing distilled water, whereas with filtered water, as it name suggests, water simply goes through a non mechanical filtering process only.

 Water is an essential resource for industrial and commercial applications, and its quality is of utmost importance.
 Water can contain various impurities, including minerals, metals, bacteria, viruses, and chemicals.
 These impurities can have harmful effects on human health, household appliances, and industrial equipment.
 Hence, the need for water treatment methods such as filtration and distillation.
 In this article, we will explore the differences between distilled water and filtered water.

 What is Filtered Water?